danielking13/TripProjectSE/Itinerary.md

 2:40PM - 4:45PM Drive to Yosemite National Park

-5:00PM Check in at campground kiosk -- will check in at office the next morining.
+5:00PM Check in at campground kiosk -- will check in at office the next morning.

 ##### Visit Tunnel View and watch the sunset
 ![Tunnel View Sunset](https://github.com/danielking13/TripProjectSE/blob/master/yosemite-sunset.jpg "Tunnel View Sunset")